fede6590/Reality_Defender/README.md

 Pleasure be sure you have all the dependencies needed by creating and activating the required environment from the .yaml file.

-Use:
+Use the following command in the terminal from the src of the repo:

-conda env create --name NAME --file environment.yaml
+conda env create --file environment.yaml

-where NAME is the name for your new env, and the file points to the environment.yaml file provided.
+That creates the required environment from environment.yaml (provided).

+Then:

+conda activa rd_env

 ## TRAINNING